Southeast Asian Votive Plaques | Set of Three Cast Metal Buddhist Reliefs | 16th–17th Century CE

 Description

-This remarkable framed set of three antique votive plaques provides a rare glimpse into the spiritual artistry of Southeast Asia during the flourishing period of Theravāda Buddhism.
-The central plaque depicts a seated Buddha in deep meditation, while the two accompanying plaques likely represent attendants or deities, each rendered with intricate symbolic detail.
-Framed within a custom wooden mount, the set highlights the devotion and craftsmanship characteristic of Buddhist ritual objects from Cambodia or Thailand.
+This remarkable framed set of three antique votive plaques offers a rare glimpse into the spiritual artistry of Southeast Asia during the flourishing period of Theravāda Buddhism.
+The central plaque depicts a seated Buddha in deep meditation, while the two accompanying plaques likely represent attendants or protective deities rendered with intricate symbolic detail.
+Presented within a custom wooden frame, the arrangement highlights the devotional character and refined craftsmanship associated with Buddhist ritual objects from Cambodia or Thailand.

 Features

-- Central plaque with seated Buddha in meditation posture
+- Central plaque depicting a seated Buddha in meditation posture

-- Flanking plaques with attendants or deities in detailed relief
+- Flanking plaques representing attendants or guardian figures in relief

-- Intricate engraved and cast designs reflecting Buddhist iconography
+- Intricate cast and engraved details reflecting Buddhist iconography

-- Custom wooden frame with deep black background for striking display
+- Custom wooden frame with deep black background for display

 Cultural Significance

-Votive plaques like these were created as devotional offerings, placed in temples or shrines to honor the Buddha and aid spiritual practice.
-Their imagery embodies the religious ideals of enlightenment, meditation, and divine guardianship central to Theravāda Buddhism.
-Such artifacts illustrate the enduring cultural and spiritual traditions of Southeast Asia during the 16th–17th centuries.
+Votive plaques such as these were created as devotional offerings and placed within temples, shrines, or sacred spaces.
+Their imagery reflects the religious ideals of enlightenment, meditation, and divine guardianship central to Theravāda Buddhism.
+Artifacts of this nature illustrate the enduring spiritual traditions and artistic heritage of Southeast Asia during the 16th and 17th centuries.

 Condition